xiaozhouding/xiaozhouding.github.io/_pages/publications.md

       and actual changes in boundaries).
 We find significant changes in values for homes redistricted from lower-performing schools and we find that this capitalization occurs well before implementation of the redistricting.
-As we show, failure to account for capitalization occurring before implementation will attenuate and even change the sign of capitalization.</p>
+As we show, failure to account for capitalization occurring before implementation will attenuate and even change the sign of capitalization.

 <h2>Working Papers</h2>
   <div class="panel-body">